authharoon/authharoon/README.md

 </div>

-I build custom scrapers tailored to any website, automate dynamic and JavaScript-heavy pages with Selenium, and extract precise data with Parsel from business listings and reviews to product pricing and lead data delivered in whatever format works best for you.
+I build custom web scrapers for virtually any website, including dynamic and JavaScript-heavy platforms.
+Using tools like Selenium and Parsel, I extract accurate, structured data ranging from business listings and reviews to product details, pricing, and leads.
+Every scraper is designed to be reliable, scalable, and tailored to your specific requirements, with data delivered in the format that works best for you.

 ---